Xeverous/the_website/website/pages/cpp/tutorials/beginner/08_arrays/01_introduction/introduction.rst

 The primary reason for zero-based indexing is related to how arrays work underneath - variables that refer to contiguously allocated objects (next to each other) of the same type.
 A good comparison (which may be surprising, depending where do you live) is floor numbering - ground floor is floor 0, first floor is 1, second is 2 and so on.
 If you are not used to this type of indexing, I have to inform you that this is the European convention and elevators there do have a 0 floor button.

 An array starts at a specific memory address and it's first element is placed right in the beginning:

+.. teaching note: the example below uses std::addressof on purpose: for readability and to avoid pointers

 .. cch::
     :code_path: addresses.cpp